 Are you or someone you care about struggling with an addiction to alcohol or drugs?
-Addiction counseling can make a world of difference, helping to free you from the substance that’s taking over your life and putting you back in the driver’s seat.
+Addiction counseling near me can make a world of difference, helping to free you from the substance that’s taking over your life and putting you back in the driver’s seat.

 The reality is, a lot of people today are struggling with addiction because it’s so easy to get swept up in the lifestyle and the habit of drug and alcohol use.
 You shouldn’t feel ashamed.
 Nor lost or hopeless.
 At Outreach Recovery, we can help.
-Whether it was too much partying, difficulty coping with life’s challenges, or you became addicted to pain medications after an injury or surgery, counseling can be the turning point you’ve been looking for to help you reach the next stage of your life.
+Whether it was too much partying, difficulty coping with life’s challenges, depression or you became addicted to pain medications after an injury or surgery, counseling near me can be the turning point you’ve been looking for to help you reach the next stage of your life.

 Unless you’ve gone through counseling for addiction before, you may have some questions about how the process works.
 Here are answers to common questions about addiction counseling and therapy to help you decide if recovery is right for you.